 Zsecondary = secondary impedance

-Even there exist various kinds of audio transformers such as impedance matching transformer, a step-up audio transformer having extensive frequency range, that is within the audible frequency, step down audio transformer having extensive frequency range that is within the audible frequency.
+Even there exist various kinds of audio transformers such as impedance matching transformer, a step-up audio transformer having extensive frequency range, that is within the audible frequency, a step-down audio transformer having extensive frequency range that is within the audible frequency.

 Oil Cooled Transformer